mehmetalikaya-hub/PortfolioProject/README.md

 https://ourworldindata.org/explorers/coronavirus-data-explorer?zoomToSelection=true&time=2020-03-01..latest&country=USA~GBR~CAN~DEU~ITA~IND&region=World&pickerMetric=location&pickerSort=asc&Interval=7-day+rolling+average&Align+outbreaks=false&Relative+to+Population=true&Metric=Confirmed+cases

 It is totaly about COVID and vaccinations number during the COVID.
 So I did some data explorations to understand what is going on COVID cases and vaccinations for each country.

+For the Cleaning Project the Dataset is Nashville Housing Dataset